Henrik Olesen. Abandon the Parents | x-rummet

 The series will investigate the work done by numerous different artists and will expand aspects of classic museum practices: e.g. the act of collecting, ordering, and presenting objects and the ways in which art history is written.

-Henrik Olesen’s exhibition Abandon the Parents is the second instalment of the new x-rummet series.
+Henrik Olesen’s exhibition Abandon the Parents was the second instalment of the new x-rummet series.

 Watch a film about x-rummet